 This is known as a reorder point.

-A perpetual inventory system uses the historical data of the business to automatically update these reorder points and keep inventory levels optimal at all times.
+A perpetual inventory system uses the business's historical data to automatically update these reorder points and keep inventory levels optimal at all times.

 Step #4: Purchase Order Automation

-The system not only updates reorder points but also generates the purchase orders necessary for restocking, with zero human interference.
+The system updates reorder points and generate the purchase orders necessary for restocking with zero human interference.

 Step #5: Warehouse Management Software

-A perpetual inventory system comes with a warehouse management system (WMS), which is software designed to support and optimize distribution management.
+A perpetual inventory system comes with a warehouse management system (WMS), software designed to support and optimize distribution management.

-So, whenever inventory is sent to a warehouse, employees can use the WMS to easily scan the product.
+So, employees can use the WMS to quickly scan the product whenever inventory is sent to a warehouse.
 The product will then automatically appear in the inventory management dashboard, available for sale on all sales channels.